jrothwell/VersionedCodable/README.md

 ## Problem statement
 Some `Codable` types might change over time, but you may still need to decode data in the old format. `VersionedCodable` allows you to retain older versions of the type and decode them as if they were the current version, using step-by-step migrations.

 Older versions of the type get decoded using their original decoding logic.
-They then get transformed into successively newer types until the target type is reached.
+They then get transformed into successively newer types until the decoder reaches the target type.

 ### Example